Campaign Director

 About Coast Mental Health Foundation

-Coast Mental Health Foundation raises funds to support innovative and enhanced recovery programs and capital initiatives at Coast Mental Health, the largest provider of community-based services for people living with mental illness in British Columbia and one of the largest mental health non-profit societies in Canada.
+Coast Mental Health Foundation raises funds to support innovative and recovery-oriented mental health programs, supportive housing, wraparound supports, and capital initiatives at Coast Mental Health, the largest provider of community-based services for people living with mental illness in British Columbia and one of the largest mental health non-profit societies in Canada.

-Coast Mental Health operates a broad range of housing and community-based rehabilitation services for people living with mental illness throughout the Lower Mainland of British Columbia.
-Coast provides supportive housing to approximately 1,100 individuals and serves thousands more through community-based programs and services.
+Coast Mental Health delivers a broad range of housing, rehabilitation, outreach, and communitybased support services for people living with mental illness throughout Metro Vancouver.
+Coast currently provides supportive housing to approximately 1,100 individuals and serves thousands more through recovery-oriented programs and community services.

-The Foundation is a team of dedicated professionals who believe that recovery and achieving one’s potential, despite a mental illness diagnosis, are possible.
-Through philanthropy, the Foundation supports programs, facilities, and initiatives that enable Coast Mental Health to deliver compassionate, recovery-oriented care.
+The Foundation is a team of dedicated professionals who believe recovery, dignity, belonging, and achieving one’s potential are possible for every individual living with mental illness.
+Through philanthropy, the Foundation supports programs, facilities, and initiatives that help Coast Mental Health deliver compassionate, person-centred, recovery-oriented care.

-While many of Coast’s core services are funded by government partners, philanthropic support enables the organization to go further, supporting enhanced programming, innovative services, and improvements that directly impact clients’ quality of life.
+While many of Coast’s core services are funded by government partners, philanthropic support enables the organization to expand innovative programs, strengthen wrap-around supports, and enhance quality of life for individuals, families and communities.

-Thanks to the generosity of donors, the Foundation has been able to launch and support a number of distinctive programs that benefit thousands of people in our community.
+Thanks to the generosity of donors and community partners, the Foundation has been able to launch and support a number of distinctive programs that positively impact thousands of people each year.

-The Foundation raises approximately $6 million annually to support programs, services, and capital initiatives across Coast Mental Health.
-Coast’s Courage To Come Back Awards are particularly well-known and effectively build relationships with community members and donors.
+The Foundation raises approximately $6 million annually to support programs, services, and capital priorities across Coast Mental Health.
+Coast’s Courage To Come Back Awards are widely recognized for building awareness, reducing stigma, and strengthening relationships with community supporters and donors.

 The Campaign

-Coast Mental Health Foundation is preparing to lead a transformative philanthropic campaign centered on the redevelopment of 293 East 11th Avenue in Vancouver.
+Coast Mental Health Foundation is preparing to lead a bold and highly distinctive philanthropic campaign centered on the redevelopment of 293 East 11th Avenue in Vancouver.

-The project represents far more than an affordable housing development.
-It is a place where people living with mental illness can have permanent homes and access to care, seniors can age in place, families can remain rooted in community, and all benefit from the stability and connection that supports better mental health.
+This project is far more than an affordable housing development.
+It is an opportunity to create an integrated, recovery-oriented community where people living with mental illness can access stable housing, care and wraparound supports; where seniors can age in place; individuals and families can stay rooted in their neighbourhood; and residents can experience the stability, dignity, and connection that underpin better mental health.

 Expected Outcomes